lucatironi/lucatironi.github.io/_posts/2013-5-5-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_one.md

 $ gem install bundler
 {% endhighlight %}

-Then create a new file called <code>Gemfile</code> in the root directory of the project.
+Then create a new file called `Gemfile` in the root directory of the project.

 {% highlight ruby %}
 # file Gemfile